AaronBratcher/ALBPeerConnection/README.md

 ## Getting Started ##
-A client and server are initialized with a Name and Unique identifier for each.
+A client and server are initialized with a name and unique identifier for each.
 The server publishes itself on Bonjour so the client can see it.

-When the client requests a connection with the server, a delegate call is made passing the Name and Unique identifier of the client.
+When the client requests a connection with the server, a delegate call is made passing the name and unique identifier of the client so a determination can be made if a connection should be allowed through code or user interaction.

 Once a connection is made, all communication is made through the ALBPeerCommunication class.